AnnieCannons/countries-app-instructions/version-1/README.md

 2. Paste all of the files into your `version-1` folder
 3. Push your code to Github!
 You will use your `version-0` code as the starting point for your `version-1`.

-### 🎯 Milestone: Build the Form on the SavedCountries Page
+### 🎯 Milestone: Build Form on the SavedCountries Page
-1. In `SavedCountries.jsx`, create the Form so that the user can submit their profile information
+1. In `SavedCountries.jsx`, create the Form so that the user can submit their profile information (name, email, country, and bio).
 2. Style the Form according to the Figma designs
 3. Push your code to Github!

-### 🎯 Milestone: API Call
+### 🎯 Milestone: Fetch and Display API Data
 1. In `App.jsx`, write a function that fetches countries data from the [REST Countries API](https://restcountries.com) and saves the data in a state variable.
 2. Call the function on page load using the `useEffect` hook.
 3. Pass the countries API data down as a prop from the App component into the 3 pages: Home, SavedCountries, and CountryDetail
 4. Display countries data from API call on the Home page, instead of displaying data from `data.json`
 5. Push your code to Github!

-### 🎯 Milestone: Create the CountryDetail page
+### 🎯 Milestone: CountryDetail Page
 1. Create the CountryDetail page and and style it according to the Figma designs.
 2. Implement [dynamic routing with React Router by following this guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.f13uxxkk1u49#heading=h.k4m41u3ojj4d).
 This allows you to show details about a specific country based on which country you clicked on.
 3. Push your code to Github!